Unit 1.1 - Introduction

 -

-to generate the FFI bindings.
-Bindgen will look at a C header file, and generate rust functions, types and constants based on the C definitions.
+to generate the FFI bindings for a C library.
+Bindgen will look at a C header file, and generate Rust functions, types and constants based on the C definitions.

-But the generated code is ugly and non-idiomatic.
+However, the generated code will likely be ugly and non-idiomatic.
 To wrap a C library properly, good API design and documentation is needed.

 Prerequisites: